ipfabric/docs/docs/Getting_Started/Overview/index.md

 !!! info

     You will need a valid license for the staging deployment.
-Please, contact our sales team to check eligibility for a free complimentary license.
+Please contact our sales team to check eligibility for a free complimentary license.

 The second stage is the deployment to the production / live environment.
 The staging environment's sizing follows the suggestions mentioned above for a standard deployment.
 We don't provide special staging builds.
 These are regular production builds, which are just deployed separately not to potentially disrupt the day-to-day use of IP Fabric within the organization.